An introduction to $p$-adic $L$-functions: What is a -adic -function, and what should it do?

 They also predicted a closer analogue of the class number formula: that the leading term of the $L$-function can be described in terms of arithmetic invariants attached to $E$.

-Again, the left-hand side is from the world of analysis, and the right-hand side is from the world of arithmetic, and this stunning prediction is inherently surprising.
+Again, the left-hand side is from the world of analysis, the right-hand side is from the world of arithmetic, and this prediction is inherently surprising.
 The worlds are so different that the analytic $L$-function defies easy study using arithmetic properties of the elliptic curve.
-For example, the left-hand side was not even known to be well-defined for several decades after the conjecture was formulated; this relies on analytic continuation of the $L$-function, and even now the only proof we have goes through another deep connection between arithmetic and analysis, namely Wiles' modularity theorem.
+For example, when the conjecture was formulated, the left-hand side was not even known to exist: nobody had proved that $L(E,s)$ was defined at the value $s=1$.
+This relies on analytic continuation of the $L$-function; such a proof would not follow for several decades, and even now the only proof we have goes through another deep connection between arithmetic and analysis, namely Wiles' modularity theorem.